MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 ## Existing limitations

-- Scheduled backups have not been implemented.
+- Scheduled backups are not implemented.

 - Restoring a backup to a new set of nodes is not supported for the in-cluster storage provider.
 Backups must currently be restored in the same cluster in